Leveraging industry’s & academia’s expertise and ACT’s experience for mutual benefit

 NATO’s Allied Command Transformation (ACT) is responsible for identifying and promoting the development of essential capabilities that are needed to meet future operational needs of the Alliance.
 To achieve this development of relevant future capabilities, ACT explores concepts, conducts experiments and supports research and acquisition processes of new technologies.

 ACT realises that in complex topic areas where technology and knowledge advances fast, the staff from NATO and National Governments do not always possess all of the state-of-the-knowledge.
 Academia and Industry are obviously leaders in technology and knowledge.
 ACT has a key role in setting the requirements of NATO’s future capabilities.
 It is recognized that engaging Academia and Industry as early as possible will reduce risk and increase cost-effectiveness of capability development efforts.

-> In that perspective, ACT has developed the Framework For Collaborative Interaction (FFCI), which aim is to enable collaborative work to be carried out in a non-procurement manner between ACT and industry.
+In that perspective, ACT has developed the Framework For Collaborative Interaction (FFCI).

-> What is FFCI?
+What is FFCI?

 The primary aim of the Framework For Collaborative Interaction (FFCI) is to enable collaborative work to be carried out, in non-procurement manner between ACT and academia or ACT and industry.
 Collaborative interaction leverages the expertise each party brings to Alliance warfare and capability development efforts.

 Benefits: For each of the collaborative activities, ACT and industry/academia should both contribute to and benefit from the collaboration.
 Actions that involve NATO procurement mechanisms lie outside FFCI.
 Click “Benefits” below to read more on the benefits of the FFCI framework.